G3CG3/novatech-landing-page/README.md

 ---

 ## Disclaimer
-These solutions are intended for educational purposes only.
-Please use them responsibly and avoid submitting them directly for assessments.
+This project is intended for educational purposes only.
+Please use it responsibly and avoid submitting it directly for assessments.

 ---